Cape Verdean Americans: Languages

 Generally, Cape Verdean Americans speak English, Portuguese, and Kriolu (or Crioulo).
 The Creole language is a mixture of Portuguese and the native African tongues spoken by slaves.
 In some Islands (mainly Fogo and Brava) there is a lot English vocabulary adopted.
 Although much of the vocabulary stems from Portuguese, many of these words were no longer used in twentieth-century Portugal.
 The African tongues, mostly Mande, influenced Kriolu chiefly.
 Since the Republic of Cape Verde became independent of Portugal in 1975, Kriolu has become the dominant language among the islanders.

 The Cape Verdean Creole Institute was founded in Boston, Massachusetts, in 1996, to teach the Cape Verdean language.
 In addition, many schools in the Boston Public School district offer Cape Verdean Creole (CVC) as a language class.
 Currently 2.3% of the population of Boston speaks CVC.

 Formal CVC language research in both Cape Verde and America has been ongoing since the late 1800s.
 The elite class of the island was mostly responsible for recording the earlier studies of the language in an attempt to make CVC more acceptable as an artistic language.
 When the first printing press came to Cape Verde in 1842, the elites began publishing written work in CVC for the first time.
 Additionally, the Seminary of São Nicolau was created in 1866, which allowed for the elite mixed race and the black elite to have access to education and begin a scholarly debate about CVC.
 These developments, along with other improvements in technology, allowed the study of CVC to flourish in Cape Verde.

 In general, there are two different schools of thought on CVC research.
 One school of thought is Creole Exceptionalism, which regards creole languages as a socially inferior dialect or degenerate language.
 Another school of thought however is referred to as Crioulidade, which celebrates Cape Verde's unique heritage, consequently referring to the language not in terms of its African or Portuguese heritage, but rather as its own unique hybrid of the two that has its own history and cultural significance.
 Proponents of this school of thought argue that the processes of miscegenation and creolization were positive, rather than negative as the Exceptionalism school of thought suggests.

+Cuisine

+Cachupa is a well-liked dish among Cape Verdean Americans.
+They often connect with their Portuguese heritage, and their culinary traditions are heavily shaped by Portuguese cooking.
+Common ingredients include Portuguese staples like pork, beef, various beans such as lima and kidney beans, cabbage, carrots, corn, eggs, onions, rice, and fish.
+Seasonings typical of Portuguese cuisine, including paprika, bay leaves, garlic, and onions, are also commonly used by Cape Verdean Americans.
+In the U.S., cachupa is referred to as manchup(a) and symbolizes home for Cape Verdean Americans.